I have a little story...

 A couple of months later, I was standing on guard, when it happened that his shift was the same time as mine.
 On that night I wasn't able to smuggle in my little mp3 player, so I was pretty much bored to death.
 He moved closer, and started whining about the army.
 This would be a long night, I thought.
 A couple of hours later, he asked me: "so what are you a graduate of?”
 I told him.
 "And how much do you pay as fees there?" he asked.
 Unlike my fellow classmates who went to the army, I had no problem answering this question.
 I didn't like to lie, and I never thought it was something to be ashamed of.
 So, I told him.
 "60000 pounds a year for college!" he exclaimed.
 I nodded.
 "And I ended up in the army, nevertheless" I said trying to smooth-out the situation.
 He didn't consider my last remark, and went on "I'll never have 60000 pounds in my whole life”.”Surely you will" I said trying to lift his spirit.
 "What 60000 pounds ya am Wael?" he said in a broken voice "we're really poor people..."
 And then he went on telling me about his family, their little home in a village near Mansoura, his dream to work as a menady for a microbus driver "I can get 500 pounds a month doing this" he said in an excited voice.
 This time I was really interested.
 In some level I felt a connection with him.
 He had a life that he had to forgo to get into the army.
 But more importantly he had a future to dream of.
 He had aspirations and he had hopes.
 This I could relate to, I thought.

 Since this night on the gate, I really started to like the guy.
 Despite having a hard life, and a harder time in the army, he was very funny nevertheless.
 He would joke about officers who call him names while he is driving them around.
-He would joke about how he didn't see his mom for 2 months while we, stationed in Cairo, were able to go home every couple of days.
-He used humor to battle his misery.
-And he was winning.
+He would joke about how he didn't see his mom for 2 months while we, stationed in

 The day I was leaving the army for good was the last time I met him.
 In his typical, smiling manner he told me that he will be transferred to Rafah to serve in the border guard.
 An officer was being transferred there, and wanted to take him there with him.
 I promised him to keep in touch.
 I never did.